NCCA/cfgaa22-dravec-ky/README.md

 # Peter Dravecky - Assignment - s5305642
+CURRENT STATE - you can load primitive teapot and cube and their indexes get added to the list next to the window.

 A OpenGL renderer with the following features (in order of implementation):

 - Able to load objects and move them around the scene